-To get the trick of forex arbitrage, I am going to throw a little light on the meaning of the word arbitrage itself.
+To get the trick of forex arbitrage, I will throw a little light on the meaning of the word arbitrage itself.

 Arbitrage is the process of simultaneously buying and selling an asset to profit from differences in the pricing of the asset in different markets.